cmbrehm/redshift-mcid/workshop/content/lab4/_index.en.md

 ![](../images/canonical_type.png)

-### Create external schema (and DB) for Redshift Spectrum
+### Use an AWS Glue Crawler to index the data lake
-Because external tables are stored in a shared Glue Catalog for use within the AWS ecosystem, they can be built and maintained using a few different tools, e.g. Athena, Redshift, and Glue.
+[AWS Glue](https://aws.amazon.com/glue) is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+AWS Glue crawls your data sources, identifies data formats, and suggests schemas to store your data.
+It automatically generates the code to run your data transformations and loading processes.

-* Use the AWS Glue Crawler to create your external table adb305.ny_pub stored in parquet format under location s3://us-west-2.serverless-analytics/canonical/NY-Pub/.
+Today, we will use the AWS Glue Crawler to create your external table adb305.ny_pub stored in parquet format under location s3://us-west-2.serverless-analytics/canonical/NY-Pub/.

 	1. Navigate to the **Glue Crawler Page**. https://console.aws.amazon.com/glue/home?#catalog:tab=crawlers
 	![](../images/crawler_0.png)